-Typically, eCommerce sales grows more than 19% every year.
+Typically, eCommerce sales growsgrows more than 19% every year.
 In 2018, growth was higher than in the previous three years.
 And this year too, the worldwide eCommerce growth is expected to break all previous records.

 With technological advancements, insightful data analytics and proven-innovative techniques, the path to their short- and long-term goals is going to be a cakewalk for eCommerce businesses.
 However, making the right use of the right technology to ensure the superior customer experience is a major challenge for growth-seeking businesses.

 So what are the trends, technologies, and strategies that are going to have a major contribution to eCommerce sales this year?
 This article covers some of the major influencing trends and strategies that will improve e-commerce sales in 2019 –

 Focus on Multi-Channel and OmniChannel Retail Models

 Multi-channel and omnichannel eCommerce business have become a common practice among profitable eCommerce sellers.
 However, there are many who can’t differentiate between these two business models.

 Both models involve selling your products across multiple online and offline platforms.
 The difference, however, is in their names.
 Omni denotes everywhere, while multi signifies many or multiple.
 While adopting multi-channel and omnichannel eCommerce retailing, you take your brand or products to as many channels as possible.